 We spoke with Sean Young, one of the Founders, who told a passionate story about how they started manufacturing in the U.S., largely by happenstance – and they are sure glad they did.
 They actually started out manufacturing in China, India, and Mexico, only to learn that it was simply too complicated and too far.
 That’s when Sean began looking at factories in San Francisco – “I bugged the [you know what] out of a factory owner in SF until she let me roam the floors of the factory daily like I was a worker, unpaid that is, and see and feel every single aspect from rivets to cutting patterns, to sewing.”
 Speaking of the manufacturing process, “It’s [my] favorite part of the company,” says Young.
 He loves helping other new retail companies get started too, sharing his experiences and consulting around the Bay Area.”I’m happy to be living in a country that makes [you know what] by hand.
 And yes, my grandpa George is smiling down on me and my jeans and my dad loves his S&Y’s…he wears them proudly for his son and country.”

 Texas Jeans is all about no-fuss denim – they make rugged jeans for the American working man that are crafted so that you can count on them day in and day out.
-They can do custom inseams for most of their styles, which range from relaxed fit, to slim fit, and even flannel lined for those colder days.
+They can do custom inseams for most of their styles, which range from relaxed fit to slim fit, and even flannel lined for those colder days.
 Texas Jeans aims to create a reliable, comfortable pair of jeans that you can wear every day.
+All of their jeans are made from American cotton and woven at Mt.
+Vernon Mills.
 Also, be sure to check out all the other products made in North Carolina.

 The Rising Sun Mfg Co. uses classic sewing techniques and an intensive, detail-oriented research process to try and set their jeans apart from the field.
 They started in 2004 and have been producing high-quality jeans ever since.
 Their Blacksmith jean is a mid-rise style that is designed to be super comfortable and have a pretty unique look to them.